myermcat/whisper-ai-transcriber/README.md

 python3 smart_transcribe.py
 ```

+> **Note**: This is the only transcription script you need.
+The old `simple_transcribe.py` and `transcribe.py` files have been removed as they were outdated and less functional.

 ### How It Works

 1. **No Files**: If the `Inputs` folder is empty or contains no valid audio/video files, the script will inform you and list supported formats.